-In alignment with North Coast Section rules, no competition or outdoor practice will begin when the AQI is at 150 or above.
+In alignment with North Coast Section rules, no competition or outdoor practice will begin when the AQI is at 150 or above, or when the Heat Index is at 105 or above.

 DISTRICT EXPECTATIONS

 LUHSD Athletic Coordinator

 The LUHSD Athletic Coordinator's responsibility is to support the District's athletic program and the Athletic Directors.
 The Associate Superintendent of Human Resources, Denise Rugani, serves as our District Athletic Coordinator.
 She can be reached at (925) 634-2166 or ruganid@luhsd.net.
 The LUHSD website is www.luhsd.net.